 On May 27/20, the Province announced an investment of up to $230M to improve infrastructure and help get the economy moving again.
 The funding will support more than 200 shovel ready projects, creating up to 2000 jobs.

-A number of these stimulus projects, through an investment of close to $38M, will be led by Develop Nova Scotia with a focus on creating places that attract people, build on our natural advantages, and support sector growth.
+A number of these stimulus projects, through an investment of approximately $38M, will be led by Develop Nova Scotia with a focus on creating places that attract people, build on our natural advantages, and support sector growth.
 These projects are focused on the revitalization of working waterfronts, that serve as multi-purpose platform for business, as well as some of our most visited tourism destinations.